Solid-state relay

 • Do they have current or voltage control?

-• What is the current rating of the relay load?
+• What is the rated current of the relay load?

 • What is its operating voltage?

-• What is the type of resistive or inductive load?
+• What type of load is resistive or inductive?

 • How many circuits or phases must be switched?